david-scudo/CSEC-Nexus/README.md

 2. Once the file is downloaded, right click on the .zip file and select "extract all" from the available options.

-3. Next, double click on the main application within the folder entitled "CSEC_Nexus."
+3. Next, double click on the main application within the folder entitled "Imagine_RIT_CSEC_Nexus."

 **Inside the .zip file you will find:**
  - CSEC_NEXUS (Application Folder)